 The National Portrait Gallery (NPG) is the world’s largest collection of portraits from the late Middle Ages to the present day.
 It was the first portrait gallery in the world when it opened in 1856 and moved in 1896 to its current site at St Martin's Place, off Trafalgar Square, and adjoining the National Gallery.
 The aim of the NPG is ‘to promote through the medium of portraits the appreciation and understanding of the men and women who have made and are making British history and culture and…to promote the appreciation and understanding of portraiture in all media’.

-We are delighted to sponsor 'Grayson Perry: Who Are You?' at the NPG (24 October 2014 – 15 March 2015), building upon our rich heritage inextricably linked to London and the creative industries.
+We were delighted to sponsor 'Grayson Perry: Who Are You?' at the NPG (24 October 2014 – 15 March 2015), building upon our rich heritage inextricably linked to London and the creative industries.

 Royal Opera House